-- recognise phonic irregularities and become more secure with less common grapheme-phoneme correspondences; - apply phonic skills and knowledge to recognise and spell an increasing number of complex words; - recognise and use the past tense - begin to investigate spelling patterns and learn how to add suffixes e.g. -ed towards; - break down longer words to help with their spelling; - apply strategies to enable them to become independent spellers e.g. by finding and learning the difficult bits in words
+- recognise phonic irregularities and become more secure with less common grapheme-phoneme correspondences (GPCs); - apply phonic skills and knowledge to recognise and spell an increasing number of complex words; - recognise and use the past tense - begin to investigate spelling patterns and learn how to add suffixes e.g. -ed towards; - break down longer words to help with their spelling; - apply strategies to enable them to become independent spellers e.g. by finding and learning the difficult bits in words

-Here is a simple guide to the Letters and Sounds programme.
+Here is a simple guide to support your understanding of Phonics.
 Beginning at Phase 1 (exposing children to a variety of sounds) - Phase 6 where children develop their understanding of different tenses